melisa-abuin/pokemon-finder/README.md

 # Pokemon Finder
-  * This is a web application to search data from a specific pokemon, and compare its strengths and weakness agains another types
+  * This is a web application to search data from a specific pokemon, and compare its strengths and weakness against other types
   * To see the web aplication follow this [Link](pokemon-finder-xi.vercel.app/)

  ![contributions](https://img.shields.io/static/v1?label=contributions&message=welcome&color=green)